Curvature inequalities and rigidity for constant mean curvature and spacetime constant mean curvature surfaces: Curvature inequalities and rigidity for stable STCMC surfaces

-The rigidity results of Theorems~\ref{thm:rigidity1} and \ref{thm:rigidity2} show that no PMC hypothesis is required in our setting.
-Instead, variational stability together with the dominant energy condition provides sufficient control of the normal connection, forcing the relevant square terms in the stability identity to vanish in the equality case and yielding the same rigidity conclusion. \end{remark} \begin{remark}[Hawking energy interpretation] Theorems~\ref{thm:rigidity1} and \ref{thm:rigidity2} show that STCMC surfaces are particularly well suited to the Hawking quasi-local energy (see (\ref{hawkingen})).
+\begin{remark}[Hawking energy interpretation] Theorems~\ref{thm:rigidity1} and \ref{thm:rigidity2} show that STCMC surfaces are particularly well suited to the Hawking quasi-local energy (see (\ref{hawkingen})).
 The Hawking energy \cite{Hawma,Living} is one of the simplest proposals for measuring the energy contained in a bounded spacetime region and satisfies several desirable properties, including the ADM limit, the small-sphere limit, and monotonicity along inverse mean curvature flow.
 However, it could be negative on arbitrary surfaces: even in Euclidean space, every nonround sphere has strictly negative Hawking energy.
 This highlights the need to identify geometrically distinguished surfaces on which positivity can be recovered and the quasi-local energy is well behaved.

 The results above show that STCMC surfaces provide such a natural geometric setting.
 On these surfaces the Hawking energy is nonnegative under the dominant energy condition, and the rigidity statements show that vanishing energy occurs only in the flat case.
 Physically, this means that the Hawking energy measured on STCMC surfaces distinguishes between flat and curved spacetimes. \end{remark}